 You Might Need To Do A Probate

 First of all, the property will most likely have to go through a probate process depending on how it is currently deeded.
 Check into the local and state laws regarding the inherited property.
 If you have already completed probate, you may have to do an additional probate in the county or state the property is located, especially if it differs from where you live in order to have full legal rights to the property.
-For more information regarding these laws, contact Cross Properties, Inc. at (540) 777-7000 to discuss potential probate for your unwanted inherited property in Roanoke, VA.
+For more information regarding these laws, contact Cross Properties, Inc. at (540) 777-7000 to discuss potential probate for your unwanted inherited property in Salem, VA.

 You Could Rent It For A Profit

 If you inherit a single-family or multi-family residential home, and you don’t want to live there, consider renting out the property.
 This could be a nice addition to your bottom line.
 You might have to make a few repairs or upgrades to make it marketable, but over a short amount of time, it will be a really good investment since you didn’t have to make a large purchase to have this extra income stream.
 You might have inherited this home or multi-family property with renters in place; even better!
 This will save you the trouble of fixing it up and finding tenants.

 If you inherit commercial property and you don’t own a business or don’t plan on starting a business, you could also rent this property out!
 There are plenty of business owners in Salem looking for a new place to run their business, especially if the property is in a prime location with plenty of traffic.
 These properties tend to have a pretty nice return.